 AW: I enjoy talking to people and fixing things—letting people know they can be at ease with our products and our company in general.
 When people email us in a panic, we help them understand that it’s not that bad, that we’ll get through this.

 Our DNS service is very powerful.
 It’s a core Internet protocol, and sometimes that can be intimidating to users.
-Coming in, I had a basic understanding of DNS, but the more you learn about it, the more fascinating it becomes.
+Coming in, I had a basic understanding of DNS, and what secure DNS is, but the more you learn about it, the more fascinating it becomes.
 We want to help people recognize that, and utilize the services we provide to the fullest extent.